BottyBott/wavefunction-now/README.md

 ## Key points
 - What we measure: binary, localised events (detector clicks) linked by stable statistical patterns in space and time.
+- Where we stand: reality is encountered in the present; models earn trust only by matching the events we can register now.
 - What \(\psi\) does: encodes those patterns via the Born rule (Probability = \(|\psi|^2\)). \(\psi\) itself is not observed; it is a modelling tool for the causal network of events.
 - Repo focus: compute \(\psi\), convert it to probabilities, and show—via Monte Carlo sampling—that the same correlation pattern (event histogram) emerges as in the physical apparatus.